 No one does this life alone my dear.
 Consider therapy one of the best ways for you to take charge and accomplish your goals.
 Therapy can help to provide the tools necessary for you to manage challenges and stay on track.

 2. I can just talk to my friends or family about my issues.

 Your friends and family love you and tell you what you want to hear.
 A good therapist can offer unbiased, research based, feedback tailored to your specific situation.

 3. If I need therapy, the problem is probably hopeless.

 Nothing is permanent, at least it doesn’t have to be.
 We all find ourselves feeling stuck.
 A therapist can help you step forward from even your lowest point.

 Medication interventions are most effective in conjunction with evidence-based individual therapy.
 Overwhelming research has shown that the combination of therapy and medication results in the best outcomes.

 5. Therapy is for people who have serious issues.
 Mine aren’t that bad.

 If you’re considering therapy you probably could benefit from being in here.
 Any issue that prevents you from enjoying life is serious.
-Therapy is for anyone and everyone who wants to make a change for the better.
-We are all a work in progress and therapy can help guide people to their best self.
+Therapy is for anyone and everyone who wants to make a change.
+We are all a work in progress.
+Wherever you are therapy can help guide you to your best self.